Sacrifice your Good Ideas

 If you can somewhat consistently generate ideas where people’s jaw hit the floor, this can serve as feedback that your mental model of the situation is well tuned.
 It is definitely not an everyday occurrence, maybe once a week or more likely once a month.

-If all of your good ideas get implemented, it sends a terrible message to your team, this is why you try and not get attached to the idea.
-Being willing to sacrifice a plain ol’ “good idea” when the priorities didn’t match up or a better idea came up shows that you are reasonable.
+If all of your good ideas get implemented, it sends a terrible message to your team, this is why you try and not get attached to a good idea.
+Being willing to sacrifice a plain ol’ good idea when the priorities didn’t match up or a better good idea came up shows that you are reasonable.
+Including ideas from everyone is far more important that choosing the best good idea.

-And when the time comes to go to bat for a special idea.
-Well, they know you would back down if it was merely a good idea.
+And when the time comes to go to bat for a special idea, they know you would back down if you thought it was merely a good idea.
 They’ll work harder to understand what they’re missing.
 Just make sure it’s not you who is missing something.
 Which, if you’ve been sacrificing your good ideas all along, you’ve probably done a pretty good job of tuning this intuition.